MajorDP/react-chatters/README.md

 - Added the option of user description and profile picture changes
 - Users can now send each other images in chats
-- Added responsive design for 480, 768 and 1200 width
+  _Added responsive design for 480, 768 and 1200 width_
+  _Added notifications for new received messages inside friend list_

 !!!IMPORTANT!!!